a. What types of sources and stakeholders does RepRisk screen?

 # a.
 What is the RepRisk Rating?

-The RepRisk Rating (RRR) is a letter rating (AAA to D) that facilitates corporate benchmarking against a peer group and the sector, as well as integration of ESG and business conduct risks into business processes.
+The RepRisk Rating (RRR) is a letter rating (AAA to D) that facilitates corporate benchmarking against the peer group and sector of a company, as well as integration of ESG and business conduct risks into business processes.
 The Rating provides decision support in risk management, compliance, investment management, and supplier risk assessment.

-In contrast to the RepRisk Index (RRI), the RepRisk Rating depends not only on a company’s own performance (i.e. on its own ESG risk incidents) but also on its country and sector affiliations.
+In contrast to the RepRisk Index (RRI), the RRR depends not only on a company’s own performance (i.e., on its own ESG risk incidents) but also on its country and sector affiliations.

 # b.
 How is the RRR calculated?